codemonkeyjim/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 Jim Pfleger

 ## Loading and preprocessing the data

 ### Retrieve and unzip data file

+If the data file is not already unzipped, unzip it.
+If there is no file to unzip, retrieve it from the original URL.

 ```r